snxd/interop-steam/README.md

 ## Steam Interop Example for DIRECT 5.1.9

-This is an example interop that integrates with the Steamworks API.
+The steam interop example shows how to get information from the Steamworks API.

 ### Contents